ivan-bilan/Deep-Learning-for-NLP-Tutorials/README.md

 # Installation Guide
 ## Use Python 3.5 or higher

-To save time on Thursday consider preparing the environment before the class starts.
-You can remotely connect to the university PC with your "Remote Desktop" manager of choice and connect to ```remote.cip.ifi.lmu.de``` and then log-in as usual.

 ### Step 1, clone the GitHub project
 Go to https://github.com/ivan-bilan/Tensorflow-for-NLP-Tutorials
 Press: _"Clone and Download"_